-The Dual Credit program is designed to allow high school students the opportunity to earn college credit while still in high school.
-Students enrolled in local high schools or students who are home-schooled may be eligible to be awarded credit toward high school graduation for completing certain college-level courses.
-This process is called Dual Credit where college credit, as well as high school credit, is granted.
-To be admitted as a dual credit student, students must be classified as a high school student and have a minimum B average.

-Courses are taught at the high school campus, the League City site, online, and at the main COM campus.
+The Dual Credit program is designed to provide high school students the opportunity to earn college credit while still in high school.
+Students enrolled in local high schools or students who are home-schooled may be eligible to earn credit toward high school graduation by completing certain college-level courses.
+Courses are taught at the high school campuses, League City site, online, and at the main COM campus.
 For more information about Dual Credit, students should contact the Dual Credit Department at 409-933-8679.